 - 4.1.2.
 Investigating technical solutions or products designed to meet the goals of the policy.
 This investigation process includes reviewing resource requirements and considering associated costs of the solution. - 4.1.3.
 Balancing the confidentiality of the protected health information, with the ability of the solution to allow for data integrity and availability. - 4.2.
 The Director of Privacy and Data Compliance (DPDC) is responsible for authorizing all RBA-C profiles. - 5.
 The Chief Information Security Officer is responsible for: - 5.1.1.
 Investigating and implementing technical solutions or products designed to meet the goals of the policy.
 This investigation process includes reviewing resource requirements and considering associated costs of the solution. - 6.
 The Director of Privacy and Data Compliance (DPDC) will ensure that routine monitoring of access profiles and the technical solution utilized to establish and modify such profiles occurs on a routine basis.
 This includes: - 6.1.
 Audit review of access profiles: - 6.1.1.
-User access rights are reviewed after any changes and reallocated as necessary. - 6.1.2.
-Critical system accounts and privileged access rights are reviewed at least every 60 days. - 6.1.2.1.
-All other accounts including user access and changes to access authorizations are reviewed at least every 90 days.
-Old accounts are closed after (within) 90 days of opening new accounts. - 6.2.
+User access rights are reviewed after any changes and reallocated as necessary. - 6.2.
 Monitoring members of the workforce have electronic access to PHI that is consistent with their access profiles.
 A documented list is maintained in RBA-C documentation. - 7.
 Internal Access Change request and other user permission tickets are used to request and track user permissions.